 VeeTee par-cooks their rice prior to packaging.
 This means their rice blends are the perfect match for recipes like this, recipes that “finish” the rice during the overall baking process.

 Remember the kimchi fried rice and the spicy arancini from earlier this year?
 This is along the same lines; the vegetables and rice cook together in the pan, but since the rice is parcooked, the starch within the rice releases earlier in the cooking process, making the whole dish all creamy and yummy and bring in fall flavors like whoa.

-I used sweet potatoes and yellow onions in this recipe, but I’m already playing with adding sliced brussels sprouts, or butternut squash, or even chunks of apples into the mix.
+I used sweet potatoes and cauliflower in this recipe, but I’m already playing with adding sliced brussels sprouts, or butternut squash, or even chunks of apples into the mix.